bbc/react-transcript-editor/README.md

 _Note: `mediaType` if not defined, the component uses the url to determine the type and adjust the layout accordingly, however this could result in a slight delay when loading the component as it needs to fetch the media to determine it's file type_

+### Custom Styles

+See [custom styles guide](./docs/guides/custom-styles.md) for how to customise the styles of this component.

 ### Typescript projects

 If using in a parent project where [typescript](https://www.typescriptlang.org/) is being used you might need to add `//@ts-ignore` before the import statment like this